mgrigajtis/tweetwall/README.md

 # Tweetwall

 This Gem makes it very wasy to add a Tweet Wall of Twitter feeds for a particular Twitter user on your web application.
+This Gem takes care of making the hyperlinks, usernames, and hash tags clickable.

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    gem "twitter"
     gem 'tweetwall'

 And then execute: